brush701/brush701.github.io/_drafts/HardwareMetrics.md

 layout: post
 title: Hardware Investments
 ---
-Key concerns for hardware companies:
+Key concern for hardware companies:

-* Capital requirements
+* Scalability:
+    * Capital requirements: do you need outside capital to fund user growth?
+Working capital?
+CapEx?
+    * Margins: How will you fund user acquisition?
-* Margins
+    * Supply Chain

 Everything else is just a driver for these questions.
 Hardware businesses often require large amounts of capital for two purposes: cap ex and working capital.
 One of the most significant metrics for understanding the working capital needs of the business is the Cash Conversion Cycle, which is the number of days it takes the company to convert investments in inventory into revenue.